The Eucharist, Part 4: Ignatius of Antioch

 Ignatius is either a flaming heretic, or he understands the elements metaphorically.

-First, Ignatius calls it the “Bread of God”, not the “Bread of Christ”, which either makes him deny the canonical Trinity doctrine or else he is using “bread” in a broader metaphor than Roman Catholics use it.
+First, of “Letter to Romans,” Ignatius calls it the “Bread of God”, not the “Bread of Christ”, which either makes him deny the canonical Trinity doctrine or else he is using “bread” in a broader metaphor than Roman Catholics use it.
 Either way, the canonical Roman liturgy appears absent.

-Second, he calls the blood “love incorruptible”, which if literal is a heresy and if figurative means Ignatius thought the Christ’s blood was a metaphor.
-So the second quotation does not seem of much concern either.
+Second, also of “Letter to Romans,” he calls the blood “love incorruptible”, which if literal is a heresy and if figurative means Ignatius thought the Christ’s blood was a metaphor.

-Fourth, we need to talk about the gnostics.
+Fourth, of “Letter to Smyrnaens,” we need to talk about the Gnostics.
 Let’s look at a larger quote:

 Epistle to the Smyrnaeans